 Clinical experience in area hospital emergency departments and anesthesia.
 A course fee is required.
-Prerequisite: EMS 233 with a grade of C or higher or State Certification.
+Prerequisite: EMS 233 with a grade of C or higher, or State Certification.

-EMS 235 - Advanced Life Support III 4:3:1
+EMS 235 - Advanced Life Support III

 Emphasizes medical emergencies, trauma, obstetrical/gynecological emergencies, pediatric/neonatal emergencies, and psychiatric problems.
-A course fee is required.
 Enrollment is restricted to students in the Paramedic-EMT certificate.
-Prerequisite: EMS 233 and 234.
+Prerequisite: EMS 233 and 234 with grades of C or higher.